 How Long Does Coffee Kombucha Last?

-Depending on how long you ferment it for, coffee kombucha can last anywhere between seven and ten days.
+Depending on how long you ferment it, coffee kombucha can last anywhere between seven and ten days.

 This time frame doesn’t include the seven-day fermentation process, so once the mixture reaches a taste that’s suitable for you, it’s recommended that you place the coffee kombucha container into the fridge as soon as possible.

 Keeping it cool and in a tightly sealed storage container will make it harder for bacteria to enter, and the drink will last longer.
 The natural oils in coffee also help to keep it tasting fresh for longer.